 Someone else who wants us to club again is Seb Glover, cofounder of Fold, the first licensed 24-hour UK venue, which opened its doors last Saturday.
 Hailed as London’s answer to Berghain, it has big shoes to fill.
 "We strive to do things differently in London, cultivating a more continental approach, creating a place where you can spend extended periods or coming and going as you please," says Glover.

 Fold is the first of its kind in the UK.
 The 24-hour dance floor licence means that revellers can stay out all night, go home for a nap and come back.
-This is great news for perennial queue-dodgers; staggered entry ticket times and a healthy 900-person capacity means there’s very little waiting around to get in.
+This is great news for perennial queue-dodgers; staggered entry ticket times and a healthy 550-person capacity (even before the second room opens as is planned in the coming months) means there’s very little waiting around to get in.
 Tickets are also fairly priced, with early birds going for a modest tenner – considering you could be there for an entire day and night, it’s good value for money, if not, perhaps, your health.

 The act of coming and going from a club as you please is still an alien concept in London, where placing one’s toe outside a club’s entrance usually leads to swift and unceremonious ejection by a steroid-addled bouncer.
 Not at Fold.
 The owners have introduced myriad measures to make clubbing a leisurely experience: there are lockers to safely stow away your possessions, membership fobs to bypass the queue when you nip out and, if you’re a crypto wanker, you can use your 0.0001 bitcoin to buy precisely one beer.

 It's the people who add colour to this venue.
 Gaggles of boys, girls and non-binary clubbers dressed in an assortment of latex and leather